-Below are the official 2019 Hockomock League Boys Hockey All Stars, selected by the coaches in the league.
+Below are the official 2019 Hockomock League Boys Lacrosse All Stars, selected by the coaches in the league.

 Hockomock League MVP

 Hockomock League All Stars

 Will Davis, Franklin

 Jacob Alexander, Franklin

 Nitin Chaudhury, Franklin